 “For the Lord God is a sun and shield; the Lord bestows favor and honor; no good thing does he withhold from those whose walk is blameless.
-O Lord Almighty, blessed is the man who trusts in you” (Psalm 84:11-12).
+O Lord Almighty, blessed is the man who trusts in you.”Psalm 84:11-12

-Understand God’s Desire to Rebuild
+Understand God’s Desire to Restore

 The lie we believe is that we’ve messed things up so badly, that God is no longer interested in helping us.

-Understand that God Promises Better
+Understand That What God Promises Is Better

 I think the biggest lie Satan and his worldly system constantly feeds us is that the world has something better to offer us–better music, better movies, a better and cooler culture, life, liberty, and the pursuit of happiness.